rotellini9809/mjlab/docs/installation_guide.md

   - Windows (untested)
 - **GPU**: NVIDIA GPU strongly recommended
   - **CUDA Compatibility**: Not all CUDA versions are supported by MuJoCo Warp
-    - Check [mujoco_warp#101](https://github.com/google-deepmind/mujoco_warp/issues/101) for your CUDA version compatibility
+    - Check [mujoco_warp#101](https://github.com/google-deepmind/mujoco_warp/issues/101) for CUDA version compatibility
     - **Recommended**: CUDA 12.4+ (for conditional CUDA graph support)

-> **⚠️ Important Note on macOS**: mjlab is designed for training RL policies, which requires significant compute.
-While macOS is technically supported, it is **not recommended for training**.
-Without an NVIDIA GPU, training will be extremely slow. macOS can be used to run and evaluate pre-trained policies, but for actual training workloads, use Linux with an NVIDIA GPU.
+> **⚠️ Important Note on macOS**: mjlab is designed for training RL policies, which requires a GPU.
+While macOS is technically supported, it is **not recommended**.
+Policy evaluation on macOS is also currently slow.
+We are working on adding a C-based MuJoCo backend, which will significantly speed up evaluation on macOS.
+Stay tuned for updates.

 ## Prerequisites